RATING: 5 Keys RESULT: Win REMAINING: Not timed

 After being the first escape games to ever operate on the IAAPA Trade Show Floor, Pale Night Productions returns in 2016, bigger and better than ever!

 For the uninitiated, IAAPA stands for International Association of Amusement Parks and Attractions.
 Basically, it’s a giant four day theme park convention that literally takes over Orlando each November.

 It’s essentially the mecca for theme park fans, designers and owners.
 Literally every aspect of the industry is represented, from theming companies, to roller coaster designers, to popcorn vendors, to carnival games, to water slides, to ticketing media – I could go on.
 The event has literally miles of aisles of industry vendors from literally every aspect of the business you could imagine.

-It should come as no surprise that a company that made a name for themselves with detail-oriented haunt sets would equally raise the bar for their Escape Games.
-Three mini-games were available on the show floor, and the honest truth is more effort was put into the scenic for each one intended to run for just four days than you’d find in an average permanent venue elsewhere in Orlando.
+After visiting their booth last year, we fully expected to find a collection of games that were highly scenically detailed, and Pale Night Productions did not disappoint.
+The honest truth remains that more effort was put into the scenic for each one intended to run for just four days than you’d find in an average permanent venue elsewhere in Orlando.

 Each game was obviously short by intentional design; after all tens of thousand of people attend IAAPA daily, so key to success is to be able to host as many visitors as possible in each scenario.

 The games were not timed, but each lasted somewhere in the neighborhood of five minutes – at least for our experienced group.
 It was just enough for a perfect taste of what Pale Night Productions has to offer our industry.

 In an industry with such a non-existent barrier for entry, it’s only natural that some new venues will seek out design assistance in hopes of making their business dreams a reality.
 We think it’s important to share the occasional updates on some of the companies doing just that to help guide those critical choices toward a direction that will benefit both the venue and its players.